dealingwith/poole/_posts/2004-07-08-Spiritual-Conflict-In-The-Everyday-power-relationships-suburbia-art-and-death.markdown

 ---
 layout: post
-title: 'Spiritual Conflict In The Everyday power relationships suburbia art and death'
+title: 'Spiritual Conflict In The Everyday: power, relationships, suburbia, art and death'
 categories:
  - comment
 ---

-<em>...a beginning</em>
+_...a beginning_

 We rail against suburbia, but it is not the enemy: it is only our version of the enemy.
 And "enemy" is not even the right word for it, this unseen power we feel over and around us, pushing us from behind into the crowd, or a dark pit, the fall and the feel of the bottom we know and dread.